research1132/ContractFix/README.md

 ## Result

 In the folder res, we upload the original data shown in our submission.
+The readme in the corresponding res folder simply summarize our results.
+For more detailed explanation, please check our submission.